tensorflow/community/rfcs/20200107-tf-data-snapshot.md

     training dataset and be able to store that data on disk.
 Otherwise, a snapshot will never get created.

-2. In case there are multiple workers and the dataset is sharded across workers, we assume that the number of workers remains the same from one run to another.
-If the number changes, we’ll trigger another snapshot.
+2. In the cases where there are multiple workers and the dataset is sharded with `Dataset.shard`, we assume that the number of workers remains the same from the initial (writing) run through to the reading runs.

+    If the number of workers change, then the `num_shards` parameter to `Dataset.shard` will change, and this will result in a different graph fingerprint and another snapshot write will be triggered.

+    If all workers use the exact same input pipeline with no sharding (e.g. all workers will read from all the files), then snapshot will still be able to read from previous snapshots even if the number of workers is different.

 3. Any `repeat`s in the dataset should be moved to after the `snapshot` op, to avoid writing large (or infinite) amounts of data during a snapshot writing